-At its July, 2009 meeting the Committee approved implementation of the Senior Leadership Severance Plan, which covers all of the named executive officers.
-The Committee implemented the plan to protect the executives financially in the event of employment termination in circumstances identified in the plan, including a change in control of our company.
+The named executive officers participate in the Senior Leadership Severance Plan, which protects executives financially in the event of employment termination in circumstances identified in the plan, including a change in control of our company.
 These protections help to ensure that executives will remain focused on managing the company in the event of a pending change in control or other circumstances.
 Furthermore, this plan provides a more attractive compensation package when recruiting key talent.
-Lastly, instead of negotiating separation arrangements upon a termination, the Committee can ensure consistent and equitable treatment for all executives.
-This plan replaces the special severance provisions contained in the offer letters of Messrs.
-Jones, Murphy and Rajendra.
+Lastly, instead of negotiating individual separation arrangements upon a termination, the Committee can ensure consistent and equitable treatment for all executives.